Q: I hope to visit Penn for a night or Shabbat, and would like to stay with a student from the OCP. How can I be set up with a host?

 Q: Where can I find Orthodox prayer services?

 A: During the week (S-F), there are several daily minyanim.
-There are regularly 7:40 and 8:40 am Shacharit minyanim, early Mincha, Mincha-Maariv, and an 11 pm Maariv minyan.
-All weekday and Sunday minyanim are located on the 3rd floor of Hillel, in the Beit Midrash, except for 11 pm Maariv, which is held in the 2nd floor lounge of Rodin College House.
+There is regularly Shacharit, early Mincha, Mincha-Maariv, and a late Maariv minyan.
+All weekday and Sunday minyanim are located on the 3rd floor of Hillel, in the Beit Midrash.
 The OCP hosts Shabbat services as well in Shotel-Dubin Auditorium on the 2nd floor of Hillel.
 Kabbalat Shabbat times can be found in each week’s OCP Announcements.
 Shabbat morning davening is at 9 am in Shotel-Dubin, followed by Kiddush in the Hillel lobby.

 For updates, please check the minyan page, updated regularly by the OCP gabbaim, and sign up for the minyan listserv on the homepage.